QuentinCG/Linux-Monitor-Python-Library/README.md

 This python library is designed to be integrated in python or shell projects to monitor Linux servers.
 It is compatible with python 3+ and usable only on Linux.

-It is also designed to be easily integrated as discussion channel bots (TODO: Link to discord bot project here)
+It is also designed to be easily integrated as discussion channel bots ([Discord Linux Monitor Bot](https://github.com/QuentinCG/Discord-Linux-Monitor-Bot-Python-Library))

 <img src="https://github.com/QuentinCG/Linux-Monitor-Python-Library/raw/master/welcome.png" width="300">

 ## Functionalities

+Most important functionalities:
+  - Do all checks bellow in a scheduled tasks and display the results only if there is an issue (only in console if using only the library)
+  - Do all checks bellow in a scheduled tasks and display the results every time (only in console if using only the library)

-Non-exhaustive list of class functionalities:
+List of 'check' functionalities:
+  - Check CPU, RAM, SWAP, Temperature, Uptime
+  - Check disk usage
+  - Check folder usage
+  - Check websites basic availability (ping)
+  - Check services status and restart them if needed
+  - Check certificates expiration and validity
+  - Check last user connections IPs

+Additionnal functionalities:
+  - Get hostname, OS details, kernel version, server datetime
-  - TODO
+  - Get connected users

-Non-exhaustive list of shell commands:
+  - Get processes list (PID and name)
+  - Kill a process by PID
-  - TODO
+  - Reboot server

 ## How to install (python script and shell)